 - Nearly 75% of companies surveyed report “supply chain disruptions in some capacity due to coronavirus-related transportation restrictions,” and

 - “More than 80% believe that their organization will experience some impact because of COVID-19 disruptions.”

-- How to build a proper procurement plan
+- How to build a proper remote procurement plan

 - 4 strategies to managing a procurement department remotely